 Each committee must have a Chair who is in charge of organizing and recording meetings

-- The Chair of each committee must be a board member (that way said board member can relay information and reports from committee meetings to the board and vice versa)
+The Chair of each committee must be a board member (that way said board member can relay information and reports from committee meetings to the board and vice versa)

-- There is a formal process for joining certain committees which require certain levels of experience/education from its members
+There is a formal process for joining certain committees which require certain levels of experience/education from its members

 The Programming Committee meets three or four times per year to make programming decisions about the Visiting Artist Program and the Don Wright Memorial Scholarship.
 They plan and create the calls for submissions, review applications, and decide on which artists are programmed.
-The committee mainly consists of visuals artists in the St. John’s art community.
+The committee mainly consists of visual artists in the St. John’s art community.
 If you are interested in joining the Programming Committee please click here and fill out the form.
 If you have any questions email firstname.lastname@example.org

 The Studio Committee has discussions and makes decisions on anything related to the way the print studio functions.
 To be part of this committee, you need to actively use or have a history of using the SMP studio as a renter.
 This committee tackles the nitty gritty side of the print studio.
 Additionally, we are hoping to expand the scope of the studio committee to look/plan small events in the studio such as ‘open studio nights’.
-If you are interested joining the Studio Committee, please click here and fill out the form.
+If you are interested in joining the Studio Committee, please click here and fill out the form.
 If you have any questions email email@example.com

 Fundraising & Special Events Committee

-In light of recent events, and as a step toward goals to diversify, which SMP has long held but not yet delivered on, the board and ED propose the formation of a committee that will be dedicated to dismantling white supremacy and other forms of oppression such as: racism, homophobia, xenophobia, ableism, colonialism, capitalism, heterosexism, gender based discrimination, ageism, islamophobia.
+As a step toward goals to diversify, which SMP has long held but not yet delivered on, the Anti-Oppression committee is dedicated to dismantling white supremacy and other forms of oppression such as: racism, homophobia, xenophobia, ableism, colonialism, capitalism, heterosexism, gender based discrimination, ageism, islamophobia.
 This requires research and action on the part of the committee and enthusiastic cooperation of staff, board, and members.
 This committee recognizes that as we educate ourselves there will be a need to change and add to our mandate and the scope of the committee’s goals.

-3. Organize and hold events that are designed to educate our members as well as the public at large at identifying racism and white supremacy and working to dismantle it.
-This could take the form of informal events in the shop such as an anti-oppression training, anti-racist book club, discussion group, political print club, etc…
+Organize and hold events that are designed to educate our members as well as the public at large at identifying racism and white supremacy and working to dismantle it.
+This could take the form of informal events in the shop such as an anti-oppression training, anti-racist book club, discussion group, political print club, etc.

-- To develop and implement strategies to dismantle white supremacy and other oppressive systems within the organization while centering on QTBIPOC folks through programming.
+To develop and implement strategies to dismantle white supremacy and other oppressive systems within the organization while centering on QTBIPOC folks through programming.